AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/index.md

         - `scripts/01_script-to-prepare-data.R`
         - `scripts/02_script-to-analyze-data.R`
         - `03_notebook-to-visualize-data.Rmd`

+        Check out [these slides from Jenny Bryan](https://speakerdeck.com/jennybc/how-to-name-files) to learn more about how we in the Data Lab think about naming our files!

 - [A script to run all code in the module](./running-a-module.md)
     - If your module has multiple scripts or notebooks, we recommend adding a script (for example a `shell` script) to the root of your analysis module folder that will run all scripts in order.